 We're excited to be featured alongside other talented skoolie converters in Kimberley Mok's forthcoming book, The Modern House Bus, set to be released on August 14, 2018 by Countryman Press!
 The author did an excellent job covering a number of important topics related to school-bus conversions, and we're quite impressed with the skill and creativity … Continue reading We’re in a Book!

-Since last fall’s announcement that we’ve decided to stay-put in Colorado for a while, we’ve been pretty busy.
+Since last fall’s announcement that we’ve decided to stay-put for a while, we’ve been pretty busy.
 First and foremost, our professional lives have changed and we're both working in new(ish) ways.
-Outside of work we’ve made time to explore the area.
-Hiking One of the obvious benefits of being in Colorado is the … Continue reading What Are We Doing Now?
+Outside of work we’ve made time to explore our local area.
+Hiking So far, we’ve taken a number of long day hikes in nearby … Continue reading What Are We Doing Now?

 To fund our travels, both of us worked remotely.
 While this kept us afloat and definitely had perks, it certainly isn't always stress free.
 Figuring out how to maintain a stable professional life while also navigating all of the uncertainty and stimulation associated with life on the road can be challenging and often requires persistence … Continue reading Working Remotely While Traveling Full-Time

 After attending Burning Man, and while making our way eastward toward Colorado, we had the pleasure of spending a few nights at Antelope Island State Park in Syracuse, Utah.
 Situated in the Great Salt Lake, this unique place offers dreamy vistas, uninterrupted star-gazing, and a sleepy peacefulness that will lull you into a deep state … Continue reading Travelogue: Antelope Island, Utah